Bankruptcy & Creditors' RightsPDF

-Represent banks, insurance companies and other lenders in out-of-court restructurings and workouts, U.C.C.
+Represent banks, insurance companies, private equity firms and other lenders in out-of-court restructurings and workouts, U.C.C.
 Article 9 foreclosures and collection litigation involving real estate acquisition and development loans, manufacturing companies, textile companies, nonprofits, transportation leasing companies, industrial finishing companies, and retail and wholesale distribution companies.

 Represented a national bank in a $32 million senior credit facility to a construction company in a complex debt restructuring of a revolver, letter of credit obligations and swap obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.

 Represented a national bank in a $13 million senior credit facility to a hybrid bus manufacturer in a complex debt restructuring of a term loan, a revolver and letter of credit obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.

 Represented a national bank in collecting $30 million of senior loans secured by real estate owned by a single-purpose borrower and leased to the General Services Administration.

 Represented a national bank in connection with a nonprofit school's redemption of bonds issued by North Carolina's Capital Facilities Finance Agency and supported by the bank's letter of credit and restructuring of $7.5 million of senior secured letter of credit reimbursement obligations.

 Obtained a receiver for a CMBS special servicer of a loan secured by over 2 million square feet of furniture showroom and exhibit space, and obtained judicial approval of a $140 million receivership sale of collateral.

 Obtained a receiver for two golf course properties on behalf of a senior lender and obtained judicial approval of a $6 million receivership sale of collateral.